 - Pick up notes once a week.

-- Contact Note taking Coordinator if notes are not received.
+- Contact Note-Taking Coordinator if notes are not received.

-- Students requesting ASU Disability Parking sticker will need to follow this procedure >>
+- Students requesting A-State A&AS Parking sticker will need to follow this procedure >>